MarcoDaniels/joyful-talks/content/about/all-the-rest.md

 ---
+{
-title: joyful talks about all the rest
+"title": "joyful talks about all the rest",
-type: page
+"type": "page",
+"content": "about all the rest page"
+}
 ---

-about all the rest page